Social media advertising is one of the most influential and quickest ways to reach a new, targeted audience.

 9. Tips for improving your social media advertising

-Now that we've walked through the most popular social media channels' advertising options, it's time to discuss some tips for improving your advertising strategy.
+Now that we've walked through the most popular platforms' advertising options, it's time to discuss some tips for improving your social media advertising strategy.

 - Establish the business objectives you are trying to achieve